Cameron Guthrie

-Cameron Guthrie (born 19 August 1992) is an Australian rules footballer for the Geelong Football Club in the Australian Football League (AFL).
+Cameron Guthrie (born 19 August 1992) is a former Australian rules footballer who played for the Geelong Football Club in the Australian Football League (AFL).

 AFL career

 Guthrie was drafted with the 23rd selection in the 2010 AFL draft after playing for the Calder Cannons in the TAC Cup.
 He was allocated the No. 29 jumper, previously worn by Gary Ablett, Jr., who had left Geelong to become the new Gold Coast Football Club's inaugural captain.

 He made his AFL debut in the opening round of the 2011 AFL season in Geelong's thrilling one-point win over St Kilda.

-He went on to play one more game in the 2011 home and away season, missing out on the 2011 Finals Series.
-He afterwards played 18 of the 23 home and away season games with the Geelong Cats Securing his position as a regular for the years to come.
-He is the brother of Ben Guthrie, a journalist with afl.com.au.
+He went on to play one more game in the 2011 home-and-away season, missing out on the 2011 finals series.
+He afterwards played 18 of the 23 home-and-away season games with the Geelong Cats, securing his position as a regular for the years to come.
+He is the son of former Fitzroy and Essendon player, Andrew Guthrie, and the brother of Ben Guthrie, a journalist with afl.com.au.

 After the 2016 rookie draft, Guthrie was joined by his youngest brother Zach Guthrie at Geelong.

-In 2020 Guthrie had a career-best year and was awarded with his first All Australian selection, as well as his first Carji Greeves Medal.
+In 2020, Guthrie had a career-best year and was awarded with his first All-Australian selection, as well as his first Carji Greeves Medal.

-2022 was another strong season for Guthrie, as he became a premiership player alongside his brother in the Cats' 81-point thumping of Sydney.
+2022 was another strong season for Guthrie, becoming a premiership player alongside his brother in the Cats' 81-point thumping of Sydney in the 2022 AFL Grand Final.
 He also won his second Carji Greeves Medal alongside teammate Jeremy Cameron.

+After that premiership, Guthrie struggled with injuries, only playing 10 games over the next three seasons, before being delisted at the end of the 2025 AFL season.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of the 2025 season.